Jimmy Gomez: 2022

 David Kim challenged Gomez again in 2022.
-Gomez won, but by a smaller margin than in 2020.
+Gomez won, but by a smaller margin than in 2020 with 51% of the vote to Kim's 48%.
 On October 22, 2022, Los Angeles City Councilmember-elect Eunisses Hernandez alleged that a female canvasser for Gomez and Assemblymember Wendy Carrillo made anti-Asian comments about their challengers, David Kim, who is Korean-American, and Mia Livas Porter, who is Filipina-American, respectively, while visiting Hernandez's home.
 In late October 2022, a Highland Park voter made similar allegations except this time it involved two female canvassers.
 In response, both Gomez's and Carrillo's campaigns offered an apology to their challengers and reached out to Hernandez via Twitter and separate phone conversations assuring that they had taken action to ensure the canvasser(s)-in-question were no longer part of the campaign.

+2024

+David Kim challenged Gomez again in 2024.
+Gomez won with 55% of the vote to Kim's 44%.

+2026

+Gomez is running for reelection and faced several challengers in the primary on June 2, 2026.
+He advanced to the general election, winning nearly 46% of the vote, and will face fellow Democrat Angela Gonzales-Torres in the general election.

 Tenure

 Gomez's term began on June 6, 2017.
 He was sworn into office on July 11, 2017.
 On October 1, 2020, Gomez co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan’s offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey’s role in the Nagorno-Karabakh conflict, and called for an immediate ceasefire.
 In November 2020, Gomez was named a candidate for United States Trade Representative in the Biden administration.

 In January 2021, Gomez introduced legislation to expel Representative Marjorie Taylor Greene from the House for some of her social media postings from before her 2020 election to Congress.
 After Greene heckled President Biden at his State of the Union address on March 2, 2022, Gomez once again introduced a resolution of expulsion, but added Representative Lauren Boebert, who had joined her in the heckling.
-Gomez also spoke about the "triggering" feeling he experienced after he returned to the Congressional Gallery for the first time since right-wing insurrectionists had attacked those chambers in an attempt to halt the counting of electoral votes on January 6, 2021.
+Gomez also spoke about the "triggering" feeling he experienced after he returned to the Congressional Gallery for the first time since right-wing rioters had attacked those chambers in an attempt to halt the counting of electoral votes on January 6, 2021.